SkiFire13/master-thesis/chapters/background/3-applications.typ

   )
 $

 TODO: How to translate to logic formulas?
+(Or describe later?)

 TODO: Mention that $mu$-calculus already admits a translation to parity games.